dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 }
 ```

-then the type inference on *A* is the same that would be applied to the member invocation on $E$ considered as a constructor invocation on a class declared as:
+then the type inference on *A* is the same that would be applied to the member invocation on *E* considered as a constructor invocation on a class declared as:

 ```dart
 class E<X...> {